jaimedantas/EECS6446_Project/README.md

 application based on microservice architecture on a `Kubernetes` cluster.
 Then you exercise various autoscaling strategies to handle/investigate flactuations in the applied workload to your cluster.

-We provided a complete walk-through of all steps mentioned below here: [Phase 1 Tutorial](https://youtu.be/DKAhQk7W1Rw).
+In fact, the first phase of the project is like a tutorial that you need to follow the steps mentioned in the below table.
+We also provided a complete walk-through of all steps here: [Phase 1 Tutorial](https://youtu.be/DKAhQk7W1Rw).

-There are several references in each part of the tutorial to help you with gaining a deeper understanding of the elements/concepts used in that part.
+There are several references in each part of the tutorial to help you gain a deeper understanding of the elements and concepts in each part.

 Here is the table of contents for phase 1: